veged/icfpc2013/LETTER.md

  Well, thanks for organizing the event! ;-)

- Can't wait for your report to know what sfotware was running on your side.
+ Can't wait for your report to know what software was running on your side.
 Impressive, really!